Trantect/android_framework_demo/README.md

 		Figure： Output_screen.png

-### Warning
+### Jenkins
-- You can find all the pictures in the folder named JenkinsScreenShot
+Screenshots of Jenkins jobs for this project can be found in folder JenkinsScreenShot.

 ## Thanks to
 - [guoyunsky](https://github.com/guoyunsky) for his [演示Markdown的各种语法](https://github.com/guoyunsky/Markdown-Chinese-Demo)